Thursday , December 19 2024

 Why worst may not be over for pound

 For the weakening British pound, the worst may not be over.
-Derek Halpenny, head of global markets research at Bank of Tokyo-Mitsubishi UFJ, said there’s scope for major drops in the currency as the “Brexit” debate rages on.
+Derek Halpenny, head of research at Bank of Tokyo-Mitsubishi UFJ, said there’s scope for major drops in the currency as the “Brexit” debate rages on.

 “I think we’re still in for potential further declines,” Halpenny told CNBC’s “Worldwide Exchange” on Thursday.
 “We could get into the high 1.20s by the time we get to the referendum.”